 The distance we will travel is approximately 997 miles, with an average mileage of 72 miles per day.
 It should be borne in mind that a reasonably fit cyclist will average around 10-12 miles per hour (including hills) and therefore we will be in the saddle each day for around 6-8 hours.

-We will meet at Dover at the start of the tour and at the end we take you from Durness to Inverness with a drop off at the airport & also the station.
+We will be at the start to meet you at Dover, and at the end we will take you from Durness to Inverness for our final meal.
 If you are worried about getting your bike home at the end of the trip we can arrange for it to be packed, boxed and sent to your address for you so you can relax when you have completed the challenge.

 Fri 7th - Sat 22nd August 2015 - Places available

 The tour price includes 15 nights accommodation, 15 breakfasts, 14 lunches, snacks, Tea, coffee, & hot chocolate, full trip support including a tour leader that cycles with the group, back up van with spare parts and a few spare bikes, detailed route notes so that you can cycle at your own pace, certificate, cycle shirt, luggage transfer each day, transfer from Dover Station to your hotel and transfer from Durness to Inverness at the end of the tour.

 What's Not Included?